 - If you are applying other products to the skin, double check with your pharmacist about which product to use first.
-For example, insect repellants should be applied at least 15 minutes after applying sunscreen.
+For example, sunscreen should be applied first before applying insect repellent.

 - If you use prescription medications, such as certain skin creams or blood pressure medications, check to see if they can make you more sensitive to the sun.
 If you're not sure, ask your pharmacist.

 If, despite being careful, you still get a sunburn, treat it as you would any other kind of burn: